rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/trezor.md

 tags: [2 Way Peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

-In this guide, we will be using performing a peg in transaction using the [PowPeg](https://powpeg.rootstock.io/) application.
+In this guide, we will be performing a peg in transaction using the [PowPeg app](https://powpeg.rootstock.io/) application.

 ## Access Pegin Page